-^{}Students, in selecting electives from the various disciplines in the African Diaspora Studies programme, should take note of pre-requisites from Level I courses in preparation for Level II.
+NB: Students, in selecting electives from the various disciplines in the African Diaspora Studies programme, should take note of pre-requisites from Level I courses in preparation for Level II.

-^{}Students who are not exempt from the ELPT and who have not been successful in the test are required to register for FOUN1019; this reduces the number of credits which can be taken in free electives at Level I.
+\Registration in FOUN1019, reduces the number of credits which can be taken in free electives at Level I.